 The Centre serves especially students of Information Technology degree programs.
 Students of other faculties have access only within the registered courses at FIT.
 Students must be familiarized with the Centre Operating Regulations prior to their first arrival to the Center.
 The Centre enters an identification card (student's card), which ensures the right of access and presence registration.

-Connecting notebooks to wired network is currenty not allowed.
-Connecting notebooks to a WiFi network is possible wherever you get access point signal, see description and current WiFi status.
+Connection of notebooks by cable to a computer network is currently permitted in the M105 and M104 classrooms.
+Connecting notebooks to a wireless WiFi network is possible wherever the signal from the access points reaches, see description and current status of the WiFi network.